polysquirrel/BFace/main/src/readme.txt

 		Portraits from this directory are not installed directly;
 		they are instead copied to the pool directory, where they are refered to by '.ref' files from the main 'unique' directory.
-		This serves to purposes: deleting a file from the pool makes it automatically unavailable to the player by invalidating the reference and the reference can be named differently to the overriden portrait, following the CHARNAME scheme in order to attain better file sorting, based on the type of character depicted on the overriding portrait.
+		This serves two purposes: a) deleting a file from the pool makes it automatically unavailable to the player by invalidating the reference, and b) the reference can be named differently to the overriden portrait, following the CHARNAME scheme in order to attain better file sorting, based on the type of character depicted on the overriding portrait.